Logarithmic motivic homotopy theory: Introduction

 \subsection{Discussions about non $\A^1$-invariant homotopy theory}

 There are at least four approaches to non $\A^1$-invariant motivic homotopy theory.
 Let us review their advantages and disadvantages as follows. \begin{listi} \item The interval $\boxx$ in $\inflogSH$ allows us to adapt various arguments in $\A^1$-homotopy theory to the non $\A^1$-invariant setting, which is one of the main contents of this paper.
 Representing a cohomology theory of schemes in $\inflogSH(k)$ demands, of course, its extension to log schemes.
 This is often possible, as we have discussed, but requires extra effort, see, e.g., \cite{BLPO}, \cite{BLPO2}, and \cite{BLMP}.
-The unstable categories $\inflogH(S)$ and $\inflogH^{\SmAdm}(S)$ can be used as a replacement for $\infH(S)$ if one removes the $\A^1$-invariant axiom.
+The unstable categories $\inflogH(S)$ can be used as a replacement for $\infH(S)$ if one removes the $\A^1$-invariant axiom.
 To our knowledge this is completely new. \item The slight variant $\inflogSH^\Adm$ of $\inflogSH$ allows non-toroidal boundaries.
-This is useful to remove the assumption of resolution of singularities, but it is harder to represent a cohomology theory.
-If we knew that $\TC$ is representable in $\inflogSH^\Adm(k)$ for a perfect field $k$, we would obtain a cyclotomic trace in $\inflogSH^\Adm(k)$ and hence in $\inflogSH(k)$ without assuming resolution of singularities.
-We plan to pursue this approach in future work. \item The theory of motives with modulus due to Kahn-Miyazaki-Saito-Yamazaki \cite{MR4442406} is specialized to understand the ramification behavior at the boundary, which is not observable in $\inflogSH$ or $\inflogDM$.
+This is useful to remove the assumption of resolution of singularities, but it is harder to represent a cohomology theory. \item The theory of motives with modulus due to Kahn-Miyazaki-Saito-Yamazaki \cite{MR4442406} is specialized to understand the ramification behavior at the boundary, which is not observable in $\inflogSH$ or $\inflogDM$.
 For the sake of this, representing cohomology theories would require even more effort.
-Of course, the representability in motives with modulus is a priori a stronger statement. \item A different perspective is given by the $\P^1$-inverted homotopy theory \cite{AHI}.
+Of course, a representability result in motives with modulus is a priori a stronger statement. \item A different perspective is given by the $\P^1$-inverted homotopy theory, see Annala-Hoyois-Iwasa \cite{AHI}.
 To represent a cohomology theory in this setting, one needs to know a priori elementary blow-up excision, which can be obtained by another input (e.g., blow-up formula for $K$-theory) or deduced from $(\P^n,\P^{n-1})$-invariance if an extension to log schemes is known.
 This theory is stable by construction, while unstable computations are possible in our log setting. \end{listi}